To ensure financial success for any business, the ability to reliably predict and forecast cash flow is paramount.

 Monthly recurring revenue helps companies achieve this by providing them with an expected revenue stream from their customers that can be tracked and planned for on a month-to-month basis.

-Monthly recurring revenue (MRR for short) is a metric used to measure the amount of recurring revenue that a company can expect to receive from their customers every month.
+MRR means Monthly Recurring Revenue, a metric used to measure the amount of recurring revenue that a company can expect to receive from its customers every month.

 It is a measure of the predictable revenue that a business can rely on over the course of a month and is typically calculated using subscription services or recurring payments from customers.

-MRR is one of the most important performance metrics to track as it can give them more accurate revenue predictions than other metrics, such as lifetime value (LTV).
+MRR is one of the most important performance metrics to track, as it can provide more accurate revenue predictions than other metrics, such as lifetime value (LTV).

-This allows companies to better plan their finances and operations for the coming months, as well as to identify opportunities for upselling and revenue optimization.
+This enables companies to more effectively plan their finances and operations for the upcoming months, as well as identify opportunities for upselling and revenue optimization.

 This metric accounts for recurring monthly fees, discounts, and credits, including: